McLeodMoores/xl4j/README.md

  - Installation can be custom configured to hide configuration and developer options from end users.
  - White labelling.
  - In-build access to logs without digging around in Temp directories or CLI windows.

-# Two distinct modes of use

-1. Interacting with existing Java code and libraries directly from Excel
-  - Creating object by calling constructors, factory methods, etc.
-  - Invoking methods
-  - Marshall results too and from Excel types where possible, but always have a fallback to explcitily typed objects
-2. Writing and exposing functions specifically designed for Excel.
-These would share the same type system but have more refined argument lists, accept ranges, arrays and so on as necessary.
-  - Support for basic non-blocking, fast UDF invocation/calculation.
-  - Support for slower calculations by using
-    - Asynchronous UDFs
-    - Other tricks?
-Timeouts, retries, RTD functions?
-  - Support for RTD servers.